Niel-Reitmann/Current-personal-website/_posts/Analternative.md

 It looks roughly like this;

-(1) Evaluate your most likely option, (2) Write down your biggest assumptions, (3) Test the assumptions, (4) Create work where you're more curious, (5) Iterate
+(1) Evaluate your 'best' options, (2) Write down your biggest assumptions, (3) Test the assumptions, (4) Create work where you're more curious, (5) Iterate

-**Evaluate your most probable options**
+**Evaluate your 'best' options**

-Most probable here meaning most likely to be career pathways you enjoy/find passion in.
+'Best' here meaning the career pathways you are most likely to enjoy/find purpose in.

 Use case.
 Rebecca is 19 coming to the end of a gap year.
 She developed an interest in self-development while on this break and feels that studying psychology could be the way for her to go deeper.
 Her parents have successful careers in finance and urge her to move in that direction.
 When she was young she loved drawing and creating content.